Mukunda Neupane

 Mukunda Neupane (मुकुन्द न्यौपाने) is a Nepalese trade unionist and politician.
-Presently, he is at number three in Communist Party of Nepal (Unified Socialist) after Madhav Kumar Nepal and Jhalanath Khanal.
 Neupane is the president of the General Federation of Nepalese Trade Unions.

 Personal life

-Neupane was born in the Koshi Zone, but moved to the Terai at the age of 17.
+Neupane was born on 20 May 1950.

 Political life

 In 1971 he joined the militant peasants movement.
 In 1973 he took part in building an embryo of a trade union movement in Biratnagar.
 Mukunda became an underground politician activist, and stayed underground until 1990.
-In 1991 he was elected to parliament.
+In 1991, he was elected to parliament.

 Neupane won the Bara-1 seat in the 1994 legislative election with 17953 votes.
-In the 1999 legislative election he got 20646 votes, but was defeated by the Nepali Congress candidate Uma Kanta Chaudhary.
+In the 1999 legislative election he received 20,646 votes, but was defeated by the Nepali Congress candidate Uma Kanta Chaudhary.

 Neupane was a candidate of CPN(UML) in the proportional representation list for the Constituent Assembly election.